Rethinking and Refining the Distinct Metric: Preliminary Discussion about Original Distinct

 \section{Preliminary Discussion about Original Distinct}

-To exemplify the shortcoming of origin \textit{Distinct}, we depicted \textit{Distinct} score on two kinds of texts at different lengths.
-One kind of text is sampled from an artificially designated distribution and the other is sampled from a real corpus.
-In detail, the designated distribution we adopted is $\Pb{X = k} = \int^{v}_0\frac{\lambda^{k}e^{-\lambda}}{vk!}d\lambda$, where $v$ is vocabulary size and we simply let it be 30522 \cite{devlin-etal-2019-bert}.
-The real corpus we adopted is the crawled data from OpenSubtitles\footnote{http://opus.nlpl.eu/OpenSubtitles2018.php}.
+To demonstrate the shortcoming of the original \textit{Distinct}, we illustrated the normalised \textit{Distinct} scores on two types of texts at different lengths (Figure \ref{fig:compare}).
+The first type of text is sampled from an artificially designated distribution while the other is sampled from a natural language corpus.
+In detail, we adopted $\Pb{X = k} = \int^{v}_0\frac{\lambda^{k}e^{-\lambda}}{vk!}d\lambda$ as our designated distribution, where $v$ is vocabulary size.
+In our experiments, we use BERT's vocabulary's size ($v=30522$) \cite{devlin-etal-2019-bert}.
+In addition, we leveraged OpenSubtitles\footnote{http://opus.nlpl.eu/OpenSubtitles2018.php} as our natural language corpus.
 For each length, we sampled 2000 sentences as a set and calculated scores of each set.

-We found the original \textit{Distinct} scores decrease sharply with increasing utterance length in both distributions.
-As shown by the "original-designated" line, with the distribution being determined, lengthier texts will get lower scores than shorter texts.
-We highlighted this problem because it is extremely simple for models to control the length of texts by using decoding tricks, like adjusting the penalty coefficient \cite{vijayakumar2016diverse}.
-It makes a model "easily" beat the other model by such tricks while it obviously not suitable to draw the conclusion that a model performs better than the other in diversity.
-The same phenomenon can be observed on the real corpus (see "original-natural" line in Figure 1).
+As shown in Figure \ref{fig:compare}, We observe that the original \textit{Distinct} scores decrease sharply with increasing utterance length in both distributions.
+We can observe that given the same distribution of words (\textit{original-designated}), lengthier texts will get lower scores than shorter texts.
+We highlighted this problem because it is extremely simple for models to control the length of texts by using decoding tricks, e.g. adjusting the penalty coefficient \cite{vijayakumar2016diverse}.
+In such cases, it might seem that a model has outperformed other models on this metric.
+However, as shown by our experiments, it is not reasonable to assume that this model generates more diverse responses.
+The same observation can be made for the natural language corpus (\textit{original-designated}).
 As language distribution is more complex than what we are able to formulate, we depicted the performance of the original \textit{Distinct} on 6 famous datasets in \textbf{Appendix}.
-Many cases indicate that the original \textit{Distinct} is really unreasonable to be a fair metric for evaluating diversity.
+These cases indicate that the original \textit{Distinct} is not a suitable metric for evaluating diversity.